commercialhaskell/stackage/CURATORS.md

 * Add new packages to the `constraints.yaml` file
 * Test, benchmark, haddock failures can also be added to package fields in the `constraints.yaml` if necessary, though it should be avoided if possible for LTS.

-Then run `NOPLAN=1 build-next.sh` to build the generate an updated snapshot.
+Then run `NOPLAN=1 build.sh` to build the generate an updated snapshot.

-This replaces `CONSTRAINTS=...' /opt/stackage-build/stackage/automated/build.sh lts-x.y` for the old curator-1.
+This replaces `CONSTRAINTS=...' /var/stackage/stackage/automated/build.sh lts-x.y` for the old curator-1.

 If a build fails for bounds reasons, see all of the advice above.
 If the code itself doesn't build, or tests fail, open up an issue and then either put in a